 trustee Capitalize when the title appears before the name: The Caldwell University Board of Trustees said Trustee Mary Smith will make a recommendation at the meeting.
 Lowercase after the name: Mary Smith, a trustee, will write the letter.

 University Use Caldwell University or Caldwell on the first reference.
-Lowercase “university” standing alone: The university is celebrating its 80th anniversary.
+Capitalize “University” standing alone: The University is celebrating its 80th anniversary.
 Caldwell University is celebrating its 80th anniversary.
 Lowercase university only when used generically: She graduated from a well-known university.

 Veterans Day No apostrophe.